-In any year, if you fail to take your RMD, you will generally be subject to a penalty tax of 25% of the amount you should have received but did not.
-Such penalty tax is further reduced to 10% if the individual corrects the shortfall in accordance with the applicable requirements during a 2-year window.
+In any year, if you fail to take the minimum required distributions, you will be subject to a penalty tax of 50% of the amount you should have received but did not.
 The IRS rules governing mandatory distributions also apply to distributions from your SIMPLE IRA upon your death.

-For additional information with regard to the IRS minimum required distribution rules, the taxation of distributions from your SIMPLE IRA and other penalty taxes that may apply, please refer to the Disclosure Statement for your SIMPLE IRA or to IRS Publication 590-B, "Distributions from Individual Retirement Arrangements (IRAs)."
+For additional information with regard to the IRS minimum required distribution rules, the taxation of distributions from your SIMPLE IRA and other penalty taxes that may apply, please refer to the Disclosure Statement for your SIMPLE IRA or to IRS Publication 590.